 She’s Gone.
 Again.

-We took Anna back to college yesterday after her being home for a month and it was hard.
-I knew it would be but I didn’t really realize how hard it was gonna be.
-I won’t go into a long paragraph of maternal sadness but let’s just say it is just too quiet around here and Ella agrees.
-When one of my birdies leaves the nest for a bit, the nest is very unsettled.
-The positive is that my child finished her first semester of college!
-And the even more positive is that she is thriving.
+We drove Anna back to college yesterday after she had been home for a month, and it was difficult.
+I knew it would be hard, but I had no idea how difficult it would be.
+I won’t go into a big paragraph of parental melancholy, but suffice it to say that it’s just too quiet around here, and Ella agrees.
+When one of my birdies leaves the nest, the nest is unsettled.
+The good news is that my child has completed her first semester of college!
+Even more encouraging is that she is thriving.
 I am so happy for her.

-I think we need another emotional support hamster.
+I believe we need another emotional support hamster.

-Since we’re being random, Nibbles is doing great, thanks for asking.
+Since we’re being random, Nibbles is doing well.
 He is also thriving.

 Blood Work Update

-I had my repeat blood work done and some of the numbers got worse, some got better, but as my doctor says, “we are not freaking out about this right now”.
-Because according to her, I am looking at it all wrong, which shouldn’t surprise any of us here.
+I had my blood work done again, and some of the numbers grew worse while some got better, but as my doctor says, “we’re not freaking out about this right now”.
+Because according to her, I am looking at it all wrong, which shouldn’t surprise anyone here.
 It needs to be a “journey” and not a quick weekend trip.

-Meaning, I need to go back on low carb but I need to start with higher carb intake and work my way down as I go to find my weight loss sweet spot.
-So if that means 70 grams of carbs per day, then stay there.
+Meaning, I need to go back on low carb, but I need to start with higher carb intake and work my way down, to find my weight loss sweet spot.
+So if it means 70 grams of carbs per day, then stay there.
 She also said I can cheat here and there if that helps me to stay there and not quit.
-But with gray skies, Anna away again, and just blah, I am not quite there yet.
+But with gray skies, Anna away again, and just blah, I am not there yet.

 It’s a journey, it’s a journey, it is a journey.

-*Disclaimer- I am not doing keto which is all the rage in a bad way right now in the news.
-I am on a low-carb (see: low sugar) diet because I have some stuff in my blood that requires me to be on it NOT to lose weight.
-If I just needed to lose weight, I would be on Weight Watchers.
+*Disclaimer- I am not practicing keto, which is all the rage in a negative way right now in the news.
+I am on a low-carb (see: low sugar) diet because I have some stuff in my blood that requires me to be on it, NOT to lose weight.
+If I only needed to lose weight, I’d join Weight Watchers.

-Low-carb isn’t hard just because I can’t eat massive quantities of bread and pasta among other things.
-It’s also not easy to figure out meals because unlike other diets, it requires almost solely meal planning, standing in the grocery aisles staring at food labels, entering numbers into an app to tabulate your carb totals.
-Then, for all this hard work, you are rewarded with NOT pooping.
+Low-carb isn’t difficult merely because I can’t eat massive quantities of bread and pasta.
+It’s also difficult to plan meals because, unlike other diets, it demands virtually entirely meal planning, standing in the grocery aisles staring at food labels, and inputting numbers into an app to tabulate your carb totals.
+Then, after all your efforts, you are rewarded with NOT pooping.

-I found the documentary Amy on Netflix recently and I watched it alone one weeknight and fell in love with her and now I want to go see her in concert.
-But I can’t because she died seven years ago.
-So now I want to listen to all of the Amy Winehouse songs all of the time because oh my God, she is brilliant and I hate her husband and dad for essentially murdering her.
+I recently discovered the documentary Amy on Netflix , and I watched it alone one weeknight and fell in love with her, and now I want to go see her in concert.
+But I’m unable to do so because she died seven years ago.
+So now I want to listen to all of Amy Winehouse songs all the time because oh my God, she is brilliant and I despise her husband and father for effectively murdering her.

-When she was alive, famous and making the rounds back in 2007, I wasn’t really feeling her because the media was making her out to be this joke due to her public drunkenness and drug use.
-Which says a lot about the power of media persuasiveness but I was also on a different path of my life; busy with a little seven-year-old and pregnant with another.
-I didn’t have time for drunk rich blues singers who I had nothing in common with.
+When she was alive, famous and making the rounds back in 2007, I wasn’t really feeling her since the media was portraying her as a joke due to her public drunkenness and drug use.
+Which speaks volumes about the power of media persuasion, but I was also on a different path of my life; juggling a seven-year-old and pregnant with another.
+I didn’t have time for intoxicated wealthy blues artists whom I had nothing in common.

 But now, I do?

-She had such a gift.
-If that doesn’t make you well up with tears while watching, the blues music will.
+She had such a talent.
+If that doesn’t make you cry while watching, the blues music will.

-Here are my favorite Amy songs as of right now because blues goes really well with not eating low-carb, missing your birdy, and darkness at 4:30.
+Here are my current favorite Amy songs as of right now because blues goes really well with not eating low carb, missing your little birdy, and darkness at 4:30.

 Why I Left-Ish Facebook

-From a blogging standpoint, it is the kiss of death as it pertains to page views.
-Pageviews= more readers and in turn, more monetary gain from my ads.
-But from a mental health standpoint, Facebook was killing me.
+In terms of page views, leaving Facebook is the kiss of death for a blogger.
+Pageviews equal more readers and more money from advertisers.
+But from a mental health standpoint, Facebook was wreaking havoc.

-I have had a love/hate relationship with Facebook for many years.
-In fact, I left Facebook once before around 2011 or 2012.
-Just disappeared for a few months, and while yes, it was hard because I indeed felt like I was missing out at times, I didn’t really miss it.
+For many years, I’ve had a love/hate relationship with Facebook.
+In fact, I had previously left Facebook once before in 2011.
+And while yes, it was difficult because I felt like I was missing out, I didn’t really miss it.

-I was furloughed from the job that paid me to write on Facebook back in November, which set this ball slowly in motion because for years, I didn’t feel like giving up a paid gig to take a mental health break because the thought of losing money wasn’t worth the gain in my feeling better about myself.
+Back in November, I was furloughed from the job that paid me to write on Facebook, which began the ball rolling.
+For years, I didn’t feel like giving up a paid position to take a mental health break because the prospect of losing money wasn’t worth the gain in my feeling better about myself.

 Read into that as you will.
 I am a work in progress….remember it’s the journey……

-So I decided to stop sharing my posts on my blog’s Facebook page one Monday and didn’t tell anyone.
-I think it was about four posts ago and I noticed that the same amount of people are commenting, my page views were a little lighter because I got a lot of people who would read via Facebook so then I gave options on how to follow me without using Facebook and my views spiked again.
+So, one Monday, I stopped publishing my blog posts on my blog’s Facebook page and didn’t tell anybody.
+I think it was about four posts ago that I noticed the same number of people responding, my page views were a little lighter because I had many people who would read via Facebook, so I gave options on how to follow me without using Facebook, and my views jumped again.

-Not having the Facebook app staring at me in the face actually helps my anxiety in some weird way.
-Now I only access it via my laptop or when I get bored and have to sneak via Instagram but it’s not as good as the app so I’m not on it for long.
+In some strange way, not having the Facebook app glaring at me in the face actually relieves my anxiety.
+Now I only access it through my laptop or when I get bored and have to sneak over to Instagram, but it’s not as good as the app so I don’t stay for long.

-Are you taking social media breaks too?
+Are you taking a social media break?
 Tell me about your journey.

 I got the worst damn migraine ever on the first day of 2019

-Trying not to read into that but I think you know me well enough to know I am totally reading into that.
-I talked to my therapist about it and how I get really, REALLY depressed the days after a migraine and how I usually get “pain spirals” after a really bad one.
+I’m trying not to read too much into it, but you know me well enough to know I am.
+I told my therapist about it, and how I am really depressed in the days following a migraine, and how I normally experience “pain spirals” after a particularly bad one.
 (Pain spirals = weeks of pain after said migraine).
-She said I suffer from PTSD from my pain and that it is completely normal.
+She stated that I suffer from PTSD as a result of my pain and that this is entirely normal.

-Pain is fucking terrible and when I get a bad migraine, I go to dark places.
-I feel like I will never get better, I feel like jumping off a cliff, I hate that I lose an entire day with my family because I am in bed.
+Pain is fucking awful, and when I have a bad migraine, I go to dark places.
+I feel like I’ll never get well; I want to jump off a cliff; I hate losing an entire day with my family because I am stuck in bed.
 It’s bad.
-But I am working through it via therapy, diet, exercise, etc.. to try and not let it conquer me mentally.
+But I am working through it with therapy, diet, exercise, etc.. to try to not let it mentally conquer me.

 Marie Kondo Show on Netflix Made me Cry

-On New Years Day, while nursing a migraine, I began binge watching Tidying Up with Marie Kondo.
-Then my head got worse and I stopped and haven’t been able to return to watching it because of PTSD.
-I will return to it again after I get a good month between me and the soul-sucking migraine but until then, I know I watched enough to get the gist: get rid of stuff that doesn’t make you happy or “spark joy”.
+On New Year’s Day, while nursing a migraine, I began binge watching Tidying Up with Marie Kondo.
+Then my headache worsened, and I stopped and haven’t been able to resume watching it because of PTSD.
+I’ll watch it again omce I’ve had a month between me and the soul-sucking migraine, but for now, I know I watched enough to get the gist: get rid of everything that doesn’t make you happy or “spark joy”.

-And as much as people want to make fun of the concept, it makes perfect sense.
-Why be surrounded by things that don’t make you happy every day?
+And as much as people want to mock it, it makes perfect sense.
+Why be surround yourself with things that don’t make you joyful every day?

-When you are only surrounded by things that create happiness or joy, you, in turn, are happier.
+When you are surrounded by things that create joy, you are happier.

-It kind of makes you slap yourself on the forehead, doesn’t it?
-Only we aren’t slapping our foreheads because of the migraine.
+It makes you smack yourself on the forehead, doesn’t it?
+Except we’re not smacking our foreheads because of the migraine.

-So last weekend, I just started throwing shit out.
+So last weekend, I just began throwing shit out.

-Six bags of things that didn’t make me at all happy and were dragging me down, to be exact.
+To be specific, six bags of items that didn’t make me at all happy and were dragging me down.

-I did have a plan prior to the holidays to get rid of stuff and this was gonna be my mantra: would I keep this if I had to move?
+I had a plan prior to the holidays to get rid of things, and this was going to be my mantra: would I keep this if I had to move?

-Meaning, would I want to put it into a moving box, drag the box into a moving van, and haul it across states to move to a new life?
+Meaning, would I want to put it into a moving box, drag the box into a moving van, and haul it across states to start a new life?

-If you can’t get behind Marie Kondo’s movement, maybe that mantra will help.
+If you can’t get behind Marie Kondo’s movement, perhaps that mantra will help.

-Apparently, I am not taking a lot with me if I ever move anywhere.
+Apparently, I am not taking a lot with me if I ever move.

-So back to the show, I began to get really emotional (part of it could have been the migraine) about one part in particular: greeting the home.
+Back to the show, I became somewhat emotional (part of it could have been the migraine) during one scene in particular: greeting the home.

 When Marie enters a client’s home, before beginning the tidying up part, she greets the home; “thanking it for always protecting you.”

-Maybe it was the soft sad music, maybe it was watching her greet the home, maybe it was when one of the first tidying up “customers” said, he never thought of thanking the home for all it provided, but I started to cry.
+Perhaps it was the soft sad music, maybe it was watching her greet the house, maybe it was when one of the first tidying up “customers” said, he never thought of thanking the home for all it provided, but I cried.

-Not just get tears in my eyes but ugly cry.
+I didn’t just get tears in my eyes, but a full-fledged, ugly cry.

-Because you know what?
-Our home does provide a lot of comforting, it protects us in ways we don’t even think about and we should be thanking it.
-Our home has seen so much of our lives; one could say almost all of our lives.
+Because guess what?
+Our home provides a lot of comforting, it protects us in ways we don’t even realize, and we should thank it.
+Our home has witnessed so much of our lives; one could say almost all of our lives.

-I am always in the mode of how can I make my home better, how can it serve our family but really I need to start thinking of how I can serve it better.
+I am always thinking about how can I improve my home, how it can better serve our family, but I really need to think of how I can serve it better.

 Holy shit, did I pull a lot from a tidying show on Netflix.

 How is your new year going?
-What do you need to vent about?
+What is it that you need to vent about?
 Leave it in the comments like a dumpster fire.
-I got you.
+I’ve got you covered.